 Massachusettes: One Of The Best States For Seniors

-Over the weekend, I came across an article on 24/7 Wall St. that was very encouraging and informative.
-It discussed the best states for seniors to grow old in, and I was happy to see that Massachusetts made the list.
+Over the weekend, I came across an article on 24/7 Wall St. that discussed the best states for seniors to grow old.
+Not only was it very encouraging and informative, but I was happy to see that Massachusetts made the list.

 While it would be best to hold the number one spot, I’m still pleased to see it ranked.
 Indeed, we can only improve with time.

-In fact, a few New England states are considered some of the best states for seniors.
-According to the article, this is because Massachusetts and its neighboring states have a solid health care system and policies favorable to seniors.
+In fact, several New England states are considered some of the best for seniors.
+According to the article, Massachusetts and its neighboring states have a solid health care system and policies favorable to seniors.
 Altogether, this allows more people to access senior services easily.

-As a Newton resident, I am very proud of the Newton Senior Center’s outreach efforts.
+I am very proud of the Newton Senior Center’s outreach efforts as a Newton resident.
 They support local seniors and connect them to the services that they need.
-For example, they offer some fitness classes and wellness and nutrition services to ensure that the community’s seniors receive the resources to continue living a quality way of life.
+For example, they offer some fitness classes and wellness and nutrition services to ensure that the community’s seniors receive the resources to live a quality life.

 I am a big fan of adult day programs for seniors because they allow older adults to socialize with others.
 Additionally, these programs provide the necessary care services and companionship at home.
 A senior doesn’t have to attend every day, so you can work out a schedule that works best for you and your loved one.